 to be challenging so this was very welcome surprise.

 salamander laying in wait under a dark rocky overhang.
 Were

 it not for its white toes, I could not have told it apart from the rounded rocks.

 Out and About

 After waiting for a long time, while

 the open.
-Another soon followed and before long we split up
+Another followed and within a short time we each